 This feature introduces a flag to indicate to a gNMI client that the FIB (forwarding information base) or IPv4/IPv6 unicast AFT (abstract forwarding table) have converged and the snapshot is consistent with the device.

-SwitchApp is an FPGA based feature available on Arista’s 7130LB-Series and 7132LB-Series platforms.
+SwitchApp is an FPGA-based feature available on Arista’s 7130LB-Series and 7132LB-Series platforms.
 It performs ultra low latency Ethernet packet switching.
-The port to port latency is a function of the selected SwitchApp profile.
+Its packet switching feature set, port count, and port to port latency are a function of the selected SwitchApp profile.
 Detailed latency measurements are available in the userguide on the Arista Support site.

 Synchronous Ethernet (SyncE) provides support for frequency synchronization over Ethernet between devices traceable to an external frequency reference, like a primary reference clock, as specified in ITU G.8261.